dougeby/IntuneDocs/intune/monitor-audit-logs.md

 ![Audit logs](./media/monitor-audit-log-detail.png "Audit logs")

 > [!Note]
 > The **Initiated by (actor)** section in the audit log details provides information about who performed the activity and from where it was performed.
-For example, if you perform the activiy in Intune in the Azure portal, **Application** always lists **Microsoft Intune portal extension** and the **Application ID** always uses the same GUID.
+For example, if you perform the activity in Intune in the Azure portal, **Application** always lists **Microsoft Intune portal extension** and the **Application ID** always uses the same GUID.
 >
 > The **Target(s)** section can list multiple targets and the properties that were changed.

 ## Filter audit events
 Each workload has a menu item that pre-filters the category of audit events associated with that blade.
 A separate filter option lets you change to different categories, and event action details within that category.
 You can search by UPN (for example, the user who did the action).
-A date range filter allows 24 hours, 7 days, or 30 day options.
+A date range filter allows 24 hours, 7 days, or 30-day options.
 By default, the last 30 days of audit events are displayed.

 ## Use Graph API to retrieve audit events
-For details about how to use the graph API to retrieve up to 1 year or audit events, see [List auditEvents](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/intune_auditing_auditevent_list).
+For details about how to use the graph API to retrieve up to one year of audit events, see [List auditEvents](https://developer.microsoft.com/en-us/graph/docs/api-reference/beta/api/intune_auditing_auditevent_list).